 A well-draining moist soil is required for Malanga.
 Poultry manure can be applied at a rate of one handful per square meter to feed them.

 The plant thrives in climate zones 7 to 9, 14 to 16 and 18 to 25.
-The plant needs part shade to full sunlight to grow well.
+Place it under full sun for bumper growth.

 How to harvest and store Malanga?